RadoslavTsvetanov/Train-y/README.md

 Where this is helpfuul?

-well it could serve as an easy way to do "podpiski" for example in the recent events of calling off multiple lines of the night transport there has to be a "podpiska" in which people
+well it could serve as an easy way to do "podpiski" for example in the recent events of calling off multiple lines of the night transport there has to be a "podpiska" in which people needed to either have a digital signiture or hace a provide signature ein place so instead the forums can work as official  "podpiski" or places to post official news and like that it is centralized

 ## How we (do/aim to do) this